William Speer (minister): Missionary to the Chinese in Canton

+Minister to the Chinese in California

-Speer was later sent in 1852 by the Presbyterian Board of Missions to San Francisco, California to minister to the Chinese immigrants there.
+Speer was sent in 1852 by the Presbyterian Board of Missions to San Francisco, California to minister to the Chinese immigrants there.
 He was fluent in Cantonese and knew the Chinese culture well.
 In January 1853, through an article in The Princeton Review, he advanced the thesis that, not only should emigrant Chinese be welcomed in California, but also their presence is providential "provision for the necessities" of the vast unimproved West, from agriculture to fisheries, from infrastructure to mining, which would "in time advance California to an equality with the proudest portions of our land".

 Beginning February 1853, he leased and used the second floor of a store front as a temporary chapel, where he preached regularly in Cantonese to a group of thirty or so.
 To raise awareness of and money for his ministry, he gave lectures in English on Chinese culture, from Confucius at the Mercantile Library to Chinese Farmer at the agricultural fair, all of which attracted much attention from the non-Chinese public.
 As Speer continued to speak in sermons and lectures, defending the Chinese and explaining their culture and civilization, he reported in 1853 that some Chinese asked him to be their "chief in this country", to act on their behalf, to shield them from acts of injury or plunder.

 On November 6, 1853, he held the first church meeting for the Chinese, in which he preached in Cantonese followed by a brief English version for the assembled congregation at the First Presbyterian Church.
 In so doing, together with four Chinese church members (Atsun, Lai Sam, A-tsen, and Hi Cheong Kow), Speer founded the first Chinese Protestant church outside of China—the Chinese Mission Chapel in 1853, now the Presbyterian Church in Chinatown.

 The brick Chinese Chapel building, two stories plus basement at the northeast corner of Stockton and Sacramento Streets in San Francisco's Chinatown, was erected for $18,000, which was largely raised from San Franciscans of all denominations.
 It was dedicated June 1854.
-In the basement Speer started an evening English school.
+In the basement Speer started an evening English Mission-school.
 For the Chinese immigrants who suffered illnesses from the long voyage to San Francisco, Speer opened a dispensary in the basement, at which Dr. Ayres, Dr. Coon and Dr. Downer gave gratuitous services.
 On the main level, he held two Sunday services and a Wednesday evening prayer meeting, as well as distributing tracts.
-In August 1854, there were 40 or more in the services and 17 pupils in the evening English school.
-He moved his residence into the upper level of the chapel building in 1855.
+In August 1854, there were 40 or more in the services and 17 pupils in the evening English Mission-school.
+Later, he revealed that one of his enterprising Chinese students in the Mission-school built a small working model locomotive pulling model cars and ran them around a little track in Sacramento -- the first model railroad on the Pacific coast.
+In 1855, Speer moved his residence into the upper level of the chapel building.